blprnt/dataart_old/README.md

 ## Expectations and Workload

-You can expect to have three assigned readings for each thematic semester.
+You can expect to have three assigned readings for each thematic sections.
 You must complete all readings prior to class, and come ready to participate in discussion.
 Projects must be posted to this GitHub repo in the appropriate folder, along with source code (where applicable) before the start of class on the third day of each semester.

 ## Grading